PADL/FlutterSwift/README.md

 ### Android

 First, install the [Swift Android SDK](https://github.com/finagolfin/swift-android-sdk).
-The Android example can be build with the  `./build-android.sh` shell script (this is still a work in progress).
+The Android example can be built with the  `./build-android.sh` shell script (this is still a work in progress).
 Android-specific source is in [Examples/counter/android/app/src/main](Examples/counter/android/app/src/main).

 ### Embedded Linux